vktrsmnv/qm2021/content/syllabus/_index.md

 ## Communication

 We are aware that the current situation complicates communication and group work.
 To make communication for the course members and among group members as easy as possible, we set up a Slack workspace.
 Click on [here](https://join.slack.com/t/qm2021/shared_invite/zt-v2i2q5x3-SImZ5nd5SyVzPAcLNi~0uw) to join the slack-channel.
-Note that you can only *sign-in with your @mail.uni-mannheim.de address*.
+Please only *sign-in with your @mail.uni-mannheim.de address*.